 Wear comfortable shoes and work clothing.
 Dress for the weather: we are not air-conditioned and in winter much of the heat rises to the top of our 20-foot ceiling.
 Bring questions, your camera and a notebook to record your process.

-With most of the materials pre-cut, it's easier to concentrate on the actual construction.
-You'll appreciate our streamlined process for this structure, plus step-by-step samples of each stage for ready reference.
+WITH MOST OF THE MATERIALS PRE-CUT for this workshop, it's easier to concentrate on the actual construction.
+You'll appreciate our streamlined process for this structure, plus step-by-step physical samples of each stage for ready reference.

 While clamshells can be labor intensive (lots of parts with lots of measuring, cutting and gluing), they also deliver a huge, matching satisfaction factor when finished.
 Whether you're an artist, collector, crafter, book lover, or you've just been gifted with something special that needs protection (like a family bible or a collection of family photos), you can really sink your teeth into this workshop.

-⬆ This photo shows clamshell boxes for 2 well-worn bibles with associated family ephemera which had been jammed in the pages (we left the electrical tape binding), and a Vader-worthy presentation box for a large, Star Wars collectible book.
+⬆ This photo shows clamshell boxes for 2 well-worn bibles with associated family ephemera which had been jammed in the pages (we left the electrical tape “repairs”).
+On the right wrapped in red, you can see a Vader-worthy presentation box for a large, Star Wars collectible book.